S0UGATA/biosim-2023/README.md

 for each animal in each cell works properly (following the set restrictions).

 #### 2.
-- while getting the details of the animals in each cells, we set the length of the animals = 1 in each cell
+The image below presents how the statistics from the simulation are visualized.
+In the two windows showing the distribution of Herbivore and Carnivores, we have chosen to make the part of the map that is set to geography type *Water*, blue.
-- while refreshing the heatmaps we set a mask on the cells where the number of animals are -1
+The distribution is set by getting the details of the animals in each cell, and we then set the length of the animals to be equal 1.
+While refreshing the heatmaps we set a mask on the cells where the number of animals is equal to -1 (which is done where there is geo type water on the map).
-- in the visuals.py, we set the color of the mask = blue
+In visuals.py, [here](src/biosim/visualization/visuals.py), the color of this mask is set to blue.
-- this makes sure that the water areas are masked, and therefore blue In the separate window where the statistics are visualized, we have added the color blue to be added where the length of the list of animals = -1
+This ensures that the water areas are masked, and therefore blue, making the visualization better.
 ![Output of island map in separate window](readme_imgs/stats_visual.png)